Mail Envelope/Letter drawing

 Direct Primary Care

 • While sounding somewhat new, Direct Primary Care (aka “DPC”) is a movement in Family Medicine that actually is more similar to the way health care used to be.
-Instead of the fee-for-service model, where you may be charged copays and expensive office visit charges, direct primary care uses a membership model to cut down on wait times, remove obstacles, and allow you to spend time with your doctor, both in person and online.
+Instead of the fee-for-service model, where you may be charged copays and office visit charges, direct primary care uses a simple membership model to cut down on wait times, remove obstacles, and allow you to spend time with your doctor, both in person and online.
 It’s a simpler approach to care, so that you can get what you need, when you need it.

 Our Physicians